michaelliangau/ai/projects/gpt2_shadow/README.md

 The only option to train these is to ping an API during training or create a dataset that we use to train our own classifier which is expensive (and likely violates T&C).

+This project has been awesome in building RL intuitions so it has served its purpose, archiving for now.

 ## Ideas
 - Could we use an LLM to produce the RLHF rewards?
 I just need a proxy for perplexity.